awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

-# Using AWS Chatbot with other AWS services<a name="related-services"></a>
+# Monitoring AWS services using AWS Chatbot<a name="related-services"></a>

+You can use AWS Chatbot to monitor and receive notifications about other AWS services\.
 AWS Chatbot works with a number of AWS services, including [Amazon CloudWatch](https://console.aws.amazon.com/cloudwatch/), [AWS Security Hub](https://console.aws.amazon.com/securityhub/), and [Amazon GuardDuty](https://console.aws.amazon.com/guardduty/)\.
 All services that work with AWS Chatbot use [Amazon SNS topics](https://docs.aws.amazon.com/sns/latest/dg/) as targets to send event and alarm notifications\.
 You may already have established Amazon SNS topics that send notifications to DevOps and development personnel as emails\.
-Because AWS Chatbot redirects those Amazon SNS topics' notifications to chat rooms, you can map those Amazon SNS topics to a Slack channel or Amazon Chime webhook in the AWS Chatbot console\.
+Because AWS Chatbot redirects those Amazon SNS topics' notifications to chat rooms, you can map those Amazon SNS topics to a Amazon Chime webhook, Microsoft Teams channel, or Slack channel in the AWS Chatbot console\.

 When you create a new Amazon SNS topic, your services will require additional configuration\.